 A while back, I wrote an article on my top 5 iconic chronograph watches.
 Some of you readers wondered why Zenith wasn’t in there.
 Quite simply, it didn’t make my personal Top 5.
 However, I do love the Zenith El Primero movement, and think that its reputation as a great chronograph caliber is well-earned.
 So, to make it up for some of you fellow watch nerds out there, here I focus specifically on chronograph movements rather than watches.

-One of my watch-loving friends – who, sadly, passed away a couple of years ago – had a special appreciation for chronographs and even ended all his e-mails with, “Chronographs, like most finer things in life, only improve with time.”
-If you want to know more about chronograph movements, and certain specific calibers, from a collector’s point of view, I recommend you read the interview I did with him a couple of years ago (click here).
+One of my late, watch-loving friends had a special appreciation for chronographs and even ended all his e-mails with, “Chronographs, like most finer things in life, only improve with time.”
+If you want to know more about chronograph movements, and certain specific calibers, from a collector’s point of view, I recommend you read the interview I did with him several years ago (click here).
 Although it does not include the latest chronograph movements, it is still a useful article covering many important aspects of chronographs.

 Another great read that I can recommend if you want to learn more about chronograph movements is the book Chronograph Wristwatches – To Stop Time, written by Gerd-Rüdiger Lang (founder and former CEO of Chronoswiss) and Reinhard Meis.
 The book dates from 1993 and offers good – albeit very technical – descriptions of the various chronograph movements out there.

 My personal Top 10 contains in-house manufactured movements as well as mass-produced movements from manufacturers such as Lemania.
 You will also note that I’ve included types with both column-wheel and lever mechanisms.
 Other considerations include aesthetics and other attributes, all based on my experience in watch collecting over the last 15 years.